 - 1. Shut down the engine, and remove the key from the ignition. - 2.
-Move handle (A) on the float module into the raised position.
-Ensure that pins (B) at the bottom corners of the float module are retracted.
+Move handle (A) on the float module into the raised position, and ensure pins (B) at the bottom corners of the float module are retracted.

-Figure 3.71: Pins Retracted
+Figure 3.92: Pins Retracted